vercel/next.js/docs/advanced-features/compiler.md

 ### Remove React Properties

-Allows to remove JSX properties.
+Allows removing JSX properties.
 This is often used for testing.
 Similar to `babel-plugin-react-remove-properties`.

 To remove properties matching the default regex `^data-test`: